CAprogs/PandaScan/docs/EN/CONTRIBUTION.en.md

 9. Choose your branch from your forked repository and the main branch from the original repository.

-10. Provide a clear title and description for your pull request, explaining the changes you made and why they are beneficial.
+10. Provide a clear title and description for your pull request, explaining the changes you made and why they are useful.

 11. Submit the pull request.

+#

-## Code Review and Merge
+## **Code Review and Merge**

+Once you have submitted a pull request, it will be reviewed. ✍️

+Comments or adjustments may be requested.

-Once you have submitted a pull request, I will review your changes.
-I may provide feedback or request additional modifications.
-Once your pull request is approved, it will be merged into the main project.
+Once your pull request is approved, it will be merged into the main project, and you will be added to the list of contributors 😊

+#

-## Thank You 🎉
+## **Thank You 🎉**

 Thank you for taking the time to contribute to PandaScan 🐼!

-Your contributions make the project better and more useful for all users.
+Your contributions help make the project better for everyone. 🫶